PlatyPew/GCTF-challenges/Crypto Hotdogs/README.md

 Attack the sausages!

 ## Setup Guide
-Run `bash generate.sh` in generate directory
+Do `make all` in generate directory

 ## Distribution
 Encrypted Data